grafana/agent/docs/operator/add-custom-scrape-jobs.md

   # ...
 Other settings ...
 ```

-The Secret **MUST** be in the same namespace as the PrometheusInstance.
+The Secret **MUST** be in the same namespace as the MetricsInstance.

 There is a known [issue](https://github.com/grafana/agent/issues/655) that
 currently prevents the Grafana Agent Operator from updating Grafana Agent